juadiegaitan/GEN242-2016/vignettes/12_Paper_Presentations/mydoc_paper_presentations.md

 ## Overview

 Each student has been assigned one paper to present in class.
-The structure of the paper presentations is outlined in this [Template Slide Show](https://docs.google.com/presentation/d/1VJzj9L75HdGel-mnAbNLYc9Wmdxg3aQP8YmrWG3AsTU/edit?usp=sharing).
+The structure of the paper presentations is outlined in this [Template Slideshow](https://docs.google.com/presentation/d/1VJzj9L75HdGel-mnAbNLYc9Wmdxg3aQP8YmrWG3AsTU/edit?usp=sharing).
 The schedule for the paper presentations is available on the internal [Course Planning Sheet](https://docs.google.com/spreadsheets/d/1OkmYxBt7SZp4Pba8LlRtMRB0JoTie4OJZmo9X-KtQqo/edit#gid=162605681).
 The following lists the assigned papers organized by course project topics.